54 Columns

 54 Columns is a public art installation in Atlanta, Georgia, USA by artist Sol LeWitt.
 Located at the corner of Glen Iris Drive and North Highland Ave., the large-scale sculpture consists of 54 concrete columns in a grid-like arrangement.
 The overall shape of the installation is approximately triangular with dimensions of 112 x 176 feet (34 x 54 meters).
 The columns range in height from 10 to 20 feet (3.05 to 6.1 meters).

 Background

 Sol LeWitt (Sept.
 9, 1928 – April 8, 2007) is regarded as a pioneer in the movements of both minimal art and conceptual art.
-LeWitt often integrates art and architecture in his work.
+LeWitt often integrated art and architecture in his work.
 54 Columns is an example of this combination.
 The installation loosely mirrors the Atlanta skyline which is visible from the site.
 The use of concrete (an industrial material) by LeWitt is a recognition of and a reflection of the artwork's urban setting.
 Several private donors assisted by the High Museum of Art made this gift to the people of Fulton County possible.
 At the time of installation, Gregor Turk, Fulton County's public art coordinator called LeWitt's abstract representation “simultaneously lowbrow and highbrow.”